Andy-J-marshall/stanningley-bowls/README.md

 Add/update the `clubCupWinner` in the `bowlsStats{year}` file.

 Update the dateFromValue and dateToValue in `scripts/bowlsnet/getDataFromBowlsnet.spec.ts` file for each league.
 This is the option number when inspecting the date dropdowns on bowlsnet.

+Update the `bowlsStats` file to the latest year in `allPlayerStats.spec.ts` and `playerStats.spec.ts`.
+You might need to comment out players if they haven't played a game yet.